 Ishiuchi Miyako, Mother’s #54, 2002, chromogenic print, 11 ¼ × 7 ½ in.
 (28.6 × 19.1 cm), collection of Ishiuchi Miyako, Courtesy of The Third Gallery Aya, ©︎ Ishiuchi Miyako

-The programme’s texts have been commissioned from curators who are actively engaged in art and photography today.
-These publications include interviews, articles and artist biographies which provide an in-depth look at women’s contributions to photography in Japan, tracing a lineage from the period of Japan’s modernization and the postwar era to the present day.
-The selection of photographers reflects the historical significance of their achievements, as well as the diversity of generations, subjects, and artistic approaches that have shaped the field.
+Texts for the programme have been commissioned from curators who are actively engaged in contemporary art and photography.
+These publications include interviews, articles, and artist biographies that offer an in-depth look at women’s contributions to photography in Japan, tracing a lineage from the period of modernization and the postwar era to the present day.
+The selection of photographers reflects not only the historical significance of their achievements but also the diversity of generations, subjects, and artistic approaches that have shaped the field.
+In doing so, the programme seeks to broaden narratives and perspectives within Japanese culture and art.

 This initiative is supported by Marukawa Collection.